Academic Credit Internship Registration Requirements

 Internship Learning Agreement

 Complete an internship learning agreement, which may differ depending on the discipline; therefore, consult with your class instructor. learning agreements are to be signed by the student, site supervisor, and class instructor.
-A copy of your learning agreements should be given to the career services office by the first week of class so the college can keep accurate record of all internships completed.
+A copy of your learning agreements should be given to the Career & Professional Development office by the first week of class so the college can keep accurate record of all internships completed.

 Class instructors will complete site visits at their discretion.
 The mid-semester site visit may address fulfillment of supervisor expectations, reflection by the intern about their learning goal progress as outlined in the internship learning agreement and implementation of ideas for an improved learning environment.